Hul1Ganych/fastapi-dogservice/README.md

 # fastapi-dogservice
-A fast-api service solution for a dog clinic
+A fast-api service solution for a dog clinic.

+Use ```uvicorn main:app``` to run FastAPI service.

+Authors:
+* Ganych Daniil